wellguimaraes/panama.js/README.md

 # Riotto
-A Flux helper for Riot, React or any other UI library.
+A simple library for uni-directional dataflow architecture inspired by Flux.

 `npm install --save-dev riotto`